LidiaMorejudo/spanresources/README.md

 - [Balsamiq](https://balsamiq.com/) – A wireframing tool used during the planning stage to mock up page layouts and UI structure.

 # Future Implementation

+- Planned enhancements for future versions of the application include:

+- Expanding user profiles to allow users to add and edit personal information such as date of birth and other optional details.

+- Enabling registered users to delete their own accounts through the user interface.

+- Supporting image uploads for users, particularly for use in articles or profiles.

+- Developing an admin interface to manage and moderate registered user accounts.

+- Providing tools for admins to review and moderate comments submitted on blog articles.

 # Testing